 After downloading and installing the latest drivers, check if the problem is still there.

 Downloading drivers manually can sometimes be a tedious task, especially if you don’t know the model of your graphics card and how to download the driver.

 However, you can always use third-party solutions such as DriverFix to update your drivers automatically with just a few clicks.

 It will not only scan and show you which driver is outdated, but it will also find the correct driver version or install the missing graphic driver.

 This will keep you safe from downloading and installing the wrong driver versions, which can damage the PC’s system.

 Safely maintain all drivers updated and avoid this kind of issue.

 - Open your graphics card software.
 That’s usually Nvidia Control Panel or Catalyst Control Panel.

-- Once you open your graphics card software, go to the Display section > Adjust desktop size and position.
+- Go to the Display section and select Adjust desktop size and position.

-- Now go to the Position tab in the right pane.
-Now you’ll see a small box with four arrows.
-Click the left arrow until your display is properly centered.
+- Now go to the Position tab, and click the left arrow until your display is centered correctly.
 Now click Apply to save changes.

-After doing that, the problem with your screen should be completely resolved and everything will start working again.
-Keep in mind that the steps might be a bit different if you’re using AMD or Intel’s graphics.
+Note: Keep in mind that the steps might be slightly different if you use AMD or Intel’s graphics.

 - Scroll down and click Advanced display settings.